Tesco faces battle to sell unwanted real estate

-LONDON, April 17 Britain's sluggish economy and the growth of online shopping has killed the space race among British supermarkets, leaving Tesco sitting on over 100 unwanted sites it could take a long time to sell, property experts said.

-As part of its fourth-quarter results, the country's largest retailer announced a 804 million-pound ($1.2 billion) writedown on its UK property on Wednesday, hit by the double impact of falling prices since the financial crisis and the fact sites automatically become less valuable if they are not destined to become food stores.
+As part of its fourth-quarter results, the country's largest retailer announced a 804 million-pound write down on its UK property on Wednesday, hit by the double impact of falling prices since the financial crisis and the fact sites automatically become less valuable if they are not destined to become food stores.

 More than 100 sites will not be developed, it said.